 A Multi-USIM UE and the network may support Paging Restriction.
 A Multi-USIM UE, if the AMF indicates that the network supports Paging Restriction feature, may indicate Paging Restriction Information in the Service Request or Registration Request message (including the case where the Registration Request is sent due to mobility outside the Registration Area, i.e. before detecting whether the network supports the feature in the new Tracking Area, provided that the network has already indicated support for Paging Restriction feature in the current stored Registration Area) as specified in clauses 5.38.2 and 5.38.4.

 Based on operator policy the AMF may accept or reject the Paging Restriction Information requested by the UE.
 If the AMF accepts the Paging Restriction Information from the UE, the AMF stores the Paging Restriction Information from the UE in the UE context.
 If the AMF rejects the Paging Restriction Information, the AMF removes any stored Paging Restriction Information from the UE context and discards the UEs requested Paging Restriction Information.
-The AMF informs the UE about the acceptance/rejection of the requested Paging Restriction Information in the Tracking Area Update Accept or Service Accept message.
+The AMF informs the UE about the acceptance/rejection of the requested Paging Restriction Information in the Registration Accept or Service Accept message.

 If the UE does not provide any Paging Restriction Information in the Service Request over 3GPP access or the Registration Request over 3GPP access, the AMF removes any stored Paging Restriction Information from the UE context.